1438 imperial election

 The imperial election of 1438 was an imperial election held to select the emperor of the Holy Roman Empire.
 It took place in Frankfurt on March 18.

 Background

-The previous Holy Roman Emperor, Sigismund, Holy Roman Emperor, died on December 9, 1437.
+Sigismund, Holy Roman Emperor, died on December 9, 1437.
 His son-in-law Albert II of Germany succeeded him as Jure uxoris king of Hungary, Croatia and Bohemia.

 The prince-electors convened to elect his successor were: